leader282/InterIIT-Dev-Team-Task/README.md

 * Come out from backend using `cd ..` and then run `docker-compose up -d --build`

-* Once the application is running we should get a message for for frontend and backend done and then run `docker-compose ps` to get the state `Up` from both frontend and backend along with ports on which they are running.
+* Once the application is running we should get a message for both frontend and backend done and then run `docker-compose ps` to get the state `Up` from both frontend and backend along with ports on which they are running.
 You can also see the images and container being created in the docker desktop app

 ## Features of the application and how to use it